The Wackiest Ship in the Army (1960, Richard Murphy) [r]

 Entertainingly schlocky melodrama in which three big stars plus Oscar winner Dorothy Malone act out a clichéd plot (subversively tinged with the mild suggestion of incest) about an oil magnate’s children and their all-out war over the objects of their sexual desires.
 You can probably read a world of things into this, especially given the loving way Sirk and Russell Metty shoot and compose it, but it’s really too campy to enjoy in earnest, a primetime soap before its time.

 A treasure.
 Henry Fonda is a musician whose life is virtually ruined after he’s falsely accused of robbery, in this “semi-documentary” film (sort of a celluloid variant on Truman Capote’s “nonfiction novel”) based with frightening precision on a true story.
-Fonda and Vera Miles are incredible, and aside from a few tacked-on scenes, a pointless introduction, and an abrupt ending, this is a film of stirring realism… and it’s very unsettling.
+Fonda and Vera Miles are incredible, and aside from a its abrupt ending, this is a film of stirring realism… and it’s very unsettling.
 Unique, in the Hitchcock vein and otherwise.

 Wuthering Heights (1939, William Wyler) [r]